tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 However, I think that MCDs should not be used to train recognition because TSCs do the job better.

+### How do I get corrections from native speakers?

+Some learners assume it's important to ask their Japanese friends for corrections.
+In my opinion
+it's unnecessary to get corrected by other people and it's also a bad idea to rely on other people to correct your Japanese.
+Most AJATTers who sound good never relied on corrections, instead they got many thousand hours of input and imitated native speakers through a technique called shadowing.

+* If you haven't got enough immersion and can't output naturally yet, don't say anything.
+You're going to sound too bad, a native speaker won't be able to correct every mistake you make.
+* If you've got enough immersion and your Japanese is mostly correct, when you accidentally say something incorrect, you will know it.
+Your own language intuition and conceptual knowledge of Japanese will give you feedback.
+* If you're not that good yet, and you're in a situation where you have to say something, but you don't know the correct way, your only option is to say what you can and assume it's incorrect.
+Later try to find a similar phrase in your immersion to confirm yourself and make a mental note.

 ### How to develop a personality in your L2?

 Unless you're a schizo, you shouldn't think about it at all.